TomasRup/os_unix_2/README.md

 Application for Vilnius University (Mathematics and Informatics Faculty) OS UNIX module.
-This app implements named pipes (FIFO) implementation in C language.
+This app reflects UNIX implementation of background tasks ("sleep 2 & sleep 3 & sleep 1 &")  in C language.